deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINIDTRSTION/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

             * After changes saved to the repository, message is stored to the *TempData* feature.
 The *TempData* feature is a key/value dictionary similar to the Session data and *ViewBag* features.
 The most important difference from Session data is the TempData is deleted when the HTTP request ends.
             * Notice that it was the ActionResult type returned from Edit method, ViewResult type has been used so far.
 ViewResult (ViewResult is derived from ActionResult) is used to render a View.
             * *RedirectToAction* is a method used to redirect to a different action method in the same controller or in a different controller.
 When this RedirectToaction is invoked, it returns the *HTTP response status code 302 found* to the browser, terminating the original request.
 In the next step, the browser will make a GET response to the specified action method in the same controller or in a different controller. [[1]](https://www.c-sharpcorner.com/blogs/difference-between-return-view-return-redirect-return-redirecttoaction-and-redirecttoroute-in-mvc) [[2]](https://www.devmedia.com.br/asp-net-mvc-como-criar-redirecionamentos-para-urls-internas-e-externas/37807) [[3]](https://www.dotnettricks.com/learn/mvc/return-view-vs-return-redirecttoaction-vs-return-redirect-vs-return-redirecttoroute) [[4]](https://cursos.alura.com.br/forum/topico-quando-usar-return-view-e-return-redirecttoaction-40880) [[5]](https://stackoverflow.com/questions/2315048/whats-the-difference-in-asp-net-mvc-of-redirecttoroute-and-redirecttoaction) [[6]](https://en.wikipedia.org/wiki/HTTP_302)
-            * AAAAAAAAAAAAAA 291

-                ViewBag property cannot be used in the redirect context as it is available for the current request, after the request is completed Viewbag property becomes Null.
+            * ViewBag property cannot be used in the redirect context as it is available for the current request, after the request is completed Viewbag property becomes Null.
+In the case of Session property, it persists for its expiration time.
+That's why the TemData property fits, your data will persists long enough to read it even in a different request, We will see that in Listing 11-12.

-               1. I cannot use ViewBag in this situation because the user is being redirected.
-                    ViewBag property cannot be used in redirected context

-               2. ViewBag passes data between the controller and view, and it cannot hold data for longer than the current HTTP request.
-                    ViewBag property is available for the current request.
-After the request finishes, the Viewbag property becomes Null.

-               3. I could have used the session data feature, but then the message would be persistent until I explicitly removed it, which I would rather not have to do.
-                    In case of Session property, it persists for its expiration time.

-               4. So, the TempData feature is the perfect fit.
-The data is restricted to a single user’s session (so that users do not see each other’s TempData) and will persist long enough for me to read it.
-                    That's why the TemData property fits, your data will persists long enough to read it even in a different request

-               5. I will read the data in the view rendered by the action method to which I have redirected the user, which I define in the next section.
-                    We will see that in the next session

         2. *UNIT TEST: EDIT SUBMISSIONS*
             * SSSSSSSSS